sidrah-star/Customer-Churn-Analysis/README.md

-# Customer Churn Prediction App
+# 📊Customer Churn Prediction App

 ## Overview
 The **Customer Churn Prediction App** is a Streamlit-based web application that predicts whether a customer is likely to churn based on input data.
 This tool provides insights for businesses to take proactive measures to retain customers, leveraging machine learning models trained on customer data.